moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 * Log into Heroku or sign up for a free account.
 * If signing up, you will need to wait and accept an authentication email.
 * Navigate to Dashboard.
 * Click "New" and select "create new app" from the drop-down menu.
-This is found in the top right cornor of the window.
+This is found in the top right corner of the window.
 * Provide a unique name for your application and select your region.
 * Click "Create App".